idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 ## Servers and environments

-In general, we commonly work on the following SASS/Servers for drupal:
+In general, we commonly work on the following Paas (Platform as a service)/Servers for drupal:

 - Acquia
 - Pantheon